NCWF's 60th Annual Governor's Conservation Achievement Awards

 Join Us for an Upcoming Event

-Learn More about Citizen Science Bird Walk (Apex)
+Learn More about Stream Walk (Monroe)

 Wildlife and nature lovers can get a 24/7 glimpse into the life of a pair of captive red wolves at the Red Wolf Center in Columbia, N.C., located on Pocosin Lakes National Wildlife Refuge.
 Red wolves are rare and naturally shy, making it nearly impossible to view them in the wild.
 With one webcam in their den and the other in their outdoor enclosure, viewers can watch (and occasionally hear) the wolves anytime.
 An active osprey nest and a heron rookery are the stars of our other wildlife cams.
 Enjoy this rare opportunity to observe these amazing creatures up close and personal!